Search

 Carrot

 75 days.
 Daucus carota.
 Open Pollinated.
 Tendersweet Carrot.
 The plant produces flavorful 8 to 10" long rich orange, coreless carrots.
 It is a popular heirloom carrot variety prized for its exceptional sweetness, tender-crisp texture, and nearly coreless roots.
-This high-quality variety holds the color during cooking.
+It is widely regarded as one of the sweetest carrot varieties, with long, tender, nearly coreless roots.
+This high-quality variety holds its color during cooking.
 Great for cooking, canning, pickling, baking, and making carrot juice.
 An excellent choice for home gardens.
 United States Department of Agriculture, PI 634653.
-An heirloom variety from the USA.
+A 1920s heirloom variety from the USA.

 Lot No: 102244